Menu

 View of the permanent waterhole at Cattle Dip

-STARKVALE CREEK
+5. STARKVALE CREEK MEANDER

 Not a developed track but if you want to do some more scrambling and bush-bashing, and are an experienced hiker, you can follow Starkvale Creek towards Robinson Gorge.